The idea of catching AZEK Company Inc (AZEK) Stock might be a good one

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 2.07 percent of AZEK Company Inc shares are owned by insiders, and 99.86 percent are held by financial institutions.
-Toole Samara, the Chief Marketing Officer at AZEK Company Inc (AZEK) has sold 1,983 shares of firm on Dec 18 at a price of $37.61 against the total amount of $74581.0.
-In another inside trade, Singh Jesse G, CEO and President of AZEK Company Inc (NYSE:AZEK) sold 25,000 shares of the firm on Dec 11 for a total worth of $0.87 million at a price of $34.77.
-An inside trade which took place on Dec 11, CEO and President of AZEK Company Inc Singh Jesse G sold 13,000 shares of firm against total price of $0.45 million at the cost of $34.79 per share.
+Skelly Jonathan, the Pres.
+Res. & Comm. at AZEK Company Inc (AZEK) has sold 9,000 shares of firm on Dec 20 at a price of $38.75 against the total amount of $0.35 million.
+In another inside trade, Toole Samara, Chief Marketing Officer of AZEK Company Inc (NYSE:AZEK) sold 1,983 shares of the firm on Dec 18 for a total worth of $74581.0 at a price of $37.61.
+An inside trade which took place on Dec 11, CEO and President of AZEK Company Inc Singh Jesse G sold 25,000 shares of firm against total price of $0.87 million at the cost of $34.77 per share.